 AS.200.613 Fundamentals of Psychological & Brain Sciences, AS.200.654 Psychological & Brain Sciences Core Topics A, and AS.200.655 Psychological & Brain Sciences Core Topics B will offer an introduction to the fundamental principles of cognitive and physiological psychology and psychological and brain sciences.
 Students will read seminal and contemporary papers in topics that cover the breadth of the field.

 A thorough understanding of statistics is useful in virtually all research settings.
 Two statistics courses are required during the first year of graduate training.
-The normal sequence is 200.314 Advanced Statistical Methods in the fall, followed by 200.318 Quantitative Methods for Brain Sciences in the spring.
+The normal sequence is 200.657 Advanced Statistical Methods in the fall, followed by 200.658 Advanced Research Design and Analysis in the spring.
 Students with exceptional statistical training may take two more advanced courses by arrangement with the Director of Graduate Studies and their faculty advisor.
 Students are encouraged to take more statistics, as appropriate.

 Advanced seminars are more specialized in content than a Core Topics course, but are still geared to students with interests both inside and outside the area.
 Students are required to complete one advanced seminar outside their concentration area.
 Completion of an additional advanced seminar is strongly recommended.